-The information and interpretations made in the above mentioned First Engineering Geological Report for Design are provided to assist bidders.
-No responsibility, for the accuracy of any information contained in this report, is accepted by the Employer.
+The information and interpretations made in the above mentioned documents is there to assist bidders to adhere to the EMP for the project.
 No subsequent claims made by the Contractor for losses or additional costs caused by information contained in the above report or any interpretation thereof will be considered by the Engineer.